BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ```
     **Do not modify the filename.Keep it as "profile"**

-- 3th, edit your_own_profile
+- 3rd, edit your_own_profile

 ```
 > vi ./your_own_profile
 ```
-- 4.0th, run the whole pipeline with your profile
+- 4th, run the main pipeline with your profile or run it step by step

+--4.1 run the main pipeline by one step
 ```
 > YOUR-INSTALL-DIR/run.sh  # make sure your run this command in YourProjectRoot
 ```

-- 4.1th, if you don't want to run the whole pipeline, you can run it step by step and only run what you need .
+-- 4.2 run the pipeline step by step or only run what you need .

 ```
 > YOUR-INSTALL-DIR/step_x_xxxx.sh # make sure your run this command in YourProjectRoot